 Good questions and points!

 I thought my response to the individual may be useful to those of you who have pondered this same issue.
-Do you have a difference of opinion?
+Got a difference of opinion?
 Let me know!

 Again, the determination must be made based upon careful consideration of the CE’s specific situation, and at the opinion of informed legal counsel for each particular CE.

-Determining HIPAA compliance, as with most laws and regulations, is not a cut and dry, right or wrong process.
-Compliance is dependent upon the unique risks inherent to each CE’s facility.
+HIPAA compliance, as with most laws and regulations, is not a cut and dry, black and white process.
+Compliance is dependant upon the unique risks inherent to each CE’s facility.

 In many waiting rooms and emergency room settings, the need to call out full names has been eliminated in various ways.
 Here are some of those ways: